 The foundation is the most important part of your home build and will make up a significant portion of the construction budget.
 After excavation, your chosen builder will lay the foundation of your home with lumber and concrete.

 A sturdy foundation will allow your house to:

 - Sit level on the ground

 There are a variety of foundations you can use, with the most common being:

 - Slab-on-grade foundations

+A home with a basement will typically cost more since you’ll need to cover more square feet.
 In some instances, it’s not desirable to build a basement.
 In an earthquake-prone area, a basement isn’t safe.
 In areas with extremely damp soil or high water tables, basements aren’t feasible because you can’t dig deep enough to safely house the basement.

-The size and cost of your foundation depend on other factors, including the final floorplan and square footage.
-For example, a 2,500 square foot ranch-style home will have a larger foundation than a 2,500 square foot, two-story house.
+The size and cost of your foundation depend on other factors, including the final floor plan and square footage.
+For example, a 2,500-square-foot ranch-style home will have a larger foundation than a 2,500-square-foot two-story house.

 If you’re building on a new piece of land or an existing lot in a new development, you will have to pay for the construction of the whole foundation.
 Factors that contribute to the price of your foundation include: